F. Lee Bailey: Disbarment

 Bailey's high public profile came both as a result of the cases he took on and his own actions.
 In 2001, he was disbarred in the state of Florida, with reciprocal disbarment in Massachusetts on April 11, 2003.
-The Florida disbarment was the result of his handling of shares in a pharmaceutical company named Biochem Pharma during his representation of marijuana dealer Claude DuBoc.
+The Florida disbarment was the result of his handling of shares in a pharmaceutical company named Biochem Pharma during his representation of marijuana trafficker Claude DuBoc.
 Bailey had transferred a large portion of DuBoc's assets into his own accounts.
-The stock, worth about $5.9 million, was supposed to be included in the forfeiture of assets that DuBoc made as part of a plea bargain.
-It had been held by Bailey because it would be sold immediately if it came into government possession, but it was expected to rise dramatically in value.
+Among these assets was a stock valued at about $5.9 million, which was supposed to be included in the forfeiture of assets that DuBoc made as part of a plea bargain.

+The stock had been held by Bailey because it would be sold immediately if it came into government possession, but it was expected to rise dramatically in value.
 Bailey later refused to turn it over, saying that it was payment of his legal fees and not part of DuBoc's asset forfeiture.
 In addition, Bailey said that the stock was collateral for loans that he had received, and so could not be sold until the loans were repaid.

-These arguments were rejected by the court; the stock rose in value to about $20 million, and Bailey then argued that, if he turned over the stock so that it could be sold, he was entitled to keep the difference between what it was valued at when he received it and its new, higher price.
+Bailey's defense of his actions was rejected by the court; the stock rose in value to about $20 million, and Bailey then argued that, if he turned over the stock so that it could be sold, he was entitled to keep the difference between what it was valued at when he received it and its new, higher price.
 After Bailey was imprisoned for six weeks in 1996 for contempt of court, his brother raised the money that enabled Bailey to turn the stock over to the government, and he was released.
 He was later found guilty of seven counts of attorney misconduct by the Florida Supreme Court, and in 2001 he was disbarred.
 Massachusetts disbarred Bailey two years later.

 In early 2003, a judge ordered Bailey to pay $5 million in taxes and penalties on income connected with the Duboc case.
 The judge later reversed the decision, although Bailey still had an unpaid tax bill of nearly $2 million, which he disputed.
 In March 2005, Bailey filed to regain his law license in Massachusetts but failed.